faqassim/CS354/README.md

 # CS354
-Projects that I've developed for Machine Organization and Programming
+Projects that I've developed for Machine Organization and Programming:

 Hello, world!
 These are a series of projects that I've built for CS354 Machine Organization and Programming.